Craig Calhoun

 Biography and CV

 Craig Calhoun is a comparative and historical sociologist, social theorist, and scholar, known for his interdisciplinary work in anthropology, communications, economics, history, international studies, political science, philosophy, and science and technology studies.
-His latest book, “Degenerations of Democracy,” co-authored with Charles Taylor and Dilip Gaonkar, was published by Harvard University Press in 2022.
-He edited “The Green New Deal and the Future of Work” with Benjamin Fong (Columbia University Press, 2022) and has collaborated with former students to create widely used anthologies covering classical and contemporary sociological theory.
+His latest book, Degenerations of Democracy (Harvard University Press, 2022), co-authored with Charles Taylor and Dilip Gaonkar, has been translated into German (2024, Suhrkamp), with Arabic and Chinese editions forthcoming.
+He co-edited The Green New Deal and the Future of Work with Benjamin Fong (Columbia University Press, 2022) and has collaborated with former students to create widely used anthologies covering classical and contemporary sociological theory.
 Calhoun has authored nine books and published over 150 peer-reviewed papers, articles, and chapters.